nmcain/orion/README.md

 # orion
-Public safety radio transcription service
+Public safety radio transcription service, not affiliated with any agency.